TEJ-Fellowship/bootcamp-prep-main/lecture-notes/00-overview-and-setup.md

 - Download the file bootcamp-prep-main.zip from https://drive.google.com/drive/folders/1bn5_FS_5CLrVXtX2VAPCNMO3cnKYWd0_
 - Unzip bootcamp-prep-main.zip
-- Open the folder bootcamp-prep-main in VsCode
+- Open the folder bootcamp-prep-main in VSCode

 ### Working with git

 - Lets create a git repository
-  - Open terminal from VsCode
+  - Open terminal from VSCode
   - make sure you are in the 'bootcamp-prep-main' folder from the terminal, then type the following command
     ```
     git init
     ```
     This will initialize a new git repository
 - Lets commit our files into our newly created git repository
-  - On the sidebar of your VsCode, go to the git view
+  - On the sidebar of your VSCode, go to the git view
   - Then in the message box, lets type the message for our first commit
     ```
     first commit